 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7000 of these cases resulting in the death of the patient.
-Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. Beall, Dr. Christopher, Dr. Blanton or Dr. Madison.
+Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. Beall or Dr. Blanton.
 If caught early, oral cancer can be effectively treated.

 What to Expect